Wolfline

 after being operated by First Transit between 2007 and 2017, under contract with NC State's Transportation department.

 The Wolfline was the first mass transit organization in the state to exclusively use 'clean' diesel engines.
 Wolfline access is unrestricted to the public and is a zero-fare service.
 The preceding contractor was Veolia Transport.
 The Wolfline began operating in August 1980 with one route.

 Currently, the Wolfline operates 11 routes on and between Main, Centennial, and the Veterinary School campuses.
 These routes often coincide with those operated by GoRaleigh and GoTriangle, facilitating movement about Raleigh, Cary, and the entire Research Triangle by bus.

-Of the 11 campus-area routes, 3 run during weekdays and weekends, and 4 operate as daytime and nighttime routes, continuing past the 10:00 pm hour until 1:30 am or later.
+Of the 11 campus-area routes, 10 run on weekdays from 7:00am to 10:00pm or 1:00am, depending on the route.
+Three of the ten routes (30, 41, and 52) operate on weekends.
+One route, the RS Shuttle, is a special route only run on days after university breaks.
 Over the summer, regular service is roughly cut in half.
 During student breaks, the Wolfline runs limited service routes, focused on moving faculty and staff around.
 The Wolfline does not run on federal holidays.

 After the beginning of the COVID-19 pandemic, Wolfline switched its routes significantly, changing its numbering to only include two digit route numbers, though many of the new routes resemble the pre-pandemic routes.